Investigation of non-Hermitian Hamiltonians in the Heisenberg picture: Heisenberg picture for non-Hermitian Hamiltonians

 The time evolution of $O(t)$, {\em i.e.}, the Heisenberg equation of motion thus has the usual formulation,

-Consequently, eqs.~(\ref{OavH}) and (\ref{Heisenbergequ}) give the Heisenberg picture under the modified definition of inner products (eq.~(\ref{MIP})).
-In addition, it can be verified that the time dependent operator (sometimes called Heisenberg operator) $O(t)$ maintains the $\eta$-pseudo Hermiticity,
+Consequently, eqs.~(\ref{OavH}) and (\ref{Heisenbergequ}) give the Heisenberg picture under the definition of modified inner products (eq.~(\ref{MIP})).
+Note that here the time dependent operator (sometimes called Heisenberg operator) $O(t)$ has the $\eta$-pseudo Hermiticity,